A. Student Rights

 - Students have a right to a press free of any censorship, subject to state, local and federal laws and university policies.

 - Students have a right to an environment conducive to intellectual freedom and a campus characterized by safety and order.

-- Students have a right to a private disciplinary process, as described in the University Standards of Conduct.
+- Students have a right to a private disciplinary process, as described in the Enforcement and Resolution Procedures.

 B. Student Responsibilities

 - Students are responsible for acting in a manner that does not infringe upon the rights of other members of the university community.